CUBRID/cubrid-manual/en/admin/control.rst

     Java VM library is not found:
         Failed to get 'JVM_PATH' environment variable.
-        Failed to load libjvm from 'JAVA_HOME' envirnment variable:
+        Failed to load libjvm from 'JAVA_HOME' environment variable:
             /usr/java/jdk1.6.0_15/jre/lib/amd64/server/libjvm.so: cannot open shared object file: No such file or directory.

 Execute the following command to check the JRE version if you have it already installed in the system. ::